 Board of Governors:

-Mr G Bisset, BAcc, CA (Head of Finance Committee)
+Mr G Bisset, BAcc (Head of Finance Committee)

 Mr R MacDougall (President of the Academical Club)